The Verma Lab

 The complex communities of microorganims (i.e. microbiome)—bacteria, viruses, fungi, protozoa—that reside in and on us determine our health.
 Our lab is engineering these microbiomes to improve health and prevent diseases such as obesity, diabetes, cancer, and inflammatory bowel diseases.

 The field of soft robotics has grown tremendously in the last decade.
-We are applying the soft actuators and robots developed so far to applications in maintaining human health and preventing injuries.
+We are applying the soft actuators and robots developed so far to applications in in developing in vitro models for human health.

-Candidates with research experience in the following fields should apply: nanotechnology, microbiology, cell culture, food science, microbiome, life sciences.
+Candidates with research experience in the following fields should apply: microbiology, cell culture, food science, microbiome, nanotechnology, life sciences, biotechnology, materials science, biological engineering, biomedical engineering.
 Must have obtained a PhD in a relevant field.
+Please make sure to indicate why you want to join the lab in the cover letter/e-mail.

 Graduate students interested in the field of microbiome or biosensors should apply.
-We accept students from Agricultural and Biological Engineering as well as the PULSe program.
+We accept students from Agricultural and Biological Engineering, Biomedical Engineering, and the PULSe program.
+Please apply to any of these programs to be considered for Verma Lab.

-Undergraduates interested in gaining research experience and pursuing graduate school in the future should get in touch with us.
+Undergraduates interested in gaining research experience and pursuing graduate school in the future should get in touch with us for potential opportunities.
+Please ensure to include your CV and transcript in your e-mail.
+Also, include why you would be a good fit for the lab.